We are Sisters of Providence

 Associate Core Committee

-The Associate Core Committee assists the Director in planning Associate gatherings and programs.
-Core Committee members respond to the Director’s/Co-Directors’ requests for input, advice, and/or assistance with special project and collaborate with the Director’s/Co-Directors’ in recommending persons to Candidate, Associate, or to Associate Emerita or Emeritus levels of Association.
+The Associate Core Committee assists the Director/Co-Directors in planning Associate gatherings and programs.
+Core Committee members respond to the Co-Directors’ requests for input, advice, and/or assistance with special project and collaborate with the Co-Directors’ in recommending persons to Candidate, Associate, or to Associate Emerita or Emeritus levels of Association.

-The current nine-member Associate Core Committee is comprised both Associates and Sisters: Sisters of Providence Julie Crane, Mary Martin de Porres and Geraldine Noonan; and Associates Louise Cooper, Jim Clifford, Aida Gaouette, Patty McGovern, Pat St. Amand (chair), Dan Therrien and Betty Wilda.
+The current eight-member Associate Core Committee is comprised both Associates and Sisters: Sisters of Providence Julie Crane and Geraldine Noonan; and Associates Louise Cooper, Jim Clifford, Aida Gaouette, Patty McGovern, Dan Therrien and Betty Wilda.
+Jim and Aida co-chair the Associate Core Committee.

 Reflections from some of our Associates